CoAxLab/newremagine/README.md

 2. Replay past data
 3. Imagine new data

+We have assume that:
-We have a finite amount of traning data.
-We assume the test data is from the same distribution as the traning.
-We want the model to perform well on unseen data.
+1. We have a finite amount of traning data.
+2. The test data is from the same distribution as the traning.
+3. We want the model to perform well on unseen (test) data.

 So, what is the best way to divide up our time?
 Answering this question is our goal.

 # install
 ``` bash